-I’ve been editing my third novel, SOREK’s VALLEY, since 2011.
+I’ve been editing and rewriting my third novel, UNEXPECTED COMPATIBILITY, since 2011.
 When I think it’s ready to be submitted, I find out something I don’t know.
 And back to the editing cycle again.

 I first thought it was ready in 2013 when I attended a writers’ conference and was brave enough to have my first page read by a panel of agents.
 When the agents anonymously read and tore apart my first three pages, I was devastated.
 Afterward, I met one-on-one with an agent specializing in my genre.
 I was so nervous that I couldn’t verbalize the theme or plot of my book.